PhD in Healthcare Administration in Georgia

 Salary and Career Outlook Statistics

-Potential Career Paths After Earning A Doctorate in Healthcare Administration Degree
+Potential Career Paths After Earning A PhD in Healthcare Administration in Georgia

 Graduates of PhD Healthcare Administration programs might pursue careers such as the ones listed below.